ikoojos/Algorithm-Debt-Research/README.md

    ```

-2. Open any notebook (e.g., `RoBERTa.ipynb`) in Jupyter Notebook, JupyterLab, or Google Colab.
+2. Download the required notebook, and Open any notebook (e.g., `RoBERTa.ipynb` in this case) in Jupyter Notebook, JupyterLab, or Google Colab.
 3. Ensure all dependencies are installed.
 4. Modify the dataset path as needed and run the cells sequentially.